We’ve recovered millions for victims with traumatic spinal cord injuries

 All of these feelings are normal – and no one will ever tell you that quadriplegia is not a truly devastating injury with profound consequences.
 But remember, at some point you will more likely than not want to make adjustments and bounce back.
 Most quadriplegic accident victims effectively learn to deal with the changes caused by their spinal cord injuries and with practice and experience, life and daily activities become more manageable and less scary.

-The important thing is, if you have suffered a catastrophic quadriplegic spinal cord injury, and that injury was caused by another person, vehicle, or company – do not wait to speak to an experienced spinal cord injury lawyer.
-Many people make the mistake of waiting to speak to a spinal cord injury lawyer when in fact, this can make things worse.
+The important thing is, if you have suffered a catastrophic quadriplegic spinal cord injury, and that injury was caused by another person, vehicle, or company – do not wait to speak to an experienced injury lawyer.
+Many people make the mistake of waiting to speak to a lawyer when in fact, this can make things worse.
 Your insurance company will put in place the people that they want, when in fact you and your lawyer have the full right to hire your own team to help you with discharge to a rehabilitation centre (such as the Hamilton Rehabilitation Centre) and then eventually home.

 Remember, it may cost millions of dollars to hire the right people to take care of you for the rest of your life.
-It’s important that you start early, and have your spinal cord injury lawyer put the proper funding in place through the insurance companies and rehab centers that have experienced and knowledgeable occupational therapists that will not only work with you and your family now – but long into the future.
+It’s important that you start early, and have your lawyer put the proper funding in place through the insurance companies and rehab centers that have experienced and knowledgeable occupational therapists that will not only work with you and your family now – but long into the future.

 Quadriplegic injury results from injury to one of the eight cervical segments.
 Unlike paraplegia, were paralysis involves the lower extremities only, quadriplegia involves paralysis of all four limbs and torso.
 Quadriplegic injury above C4 may at times require ventilator assistance, or electrical implant for a person to breathe, since the diaphragm is controlled by the spinal nerves of the upper area of the neck.